 What is the Bureaucracy Theory of Management?

 Bureaucracy theory looks at the organizational structure and environment for methods of increasing productivity.

 The Bureaucracy Theory of management is attributed to management theorist Max Weber (1864 - 1920).

 Further, he proposed the need for detailed standards or operating procedures to govern all routine tasks.
-Taken together, these attributes could simply organizational operations.
+Taken together, these attributes could simplify organizational operations.

 Central to Weber's theory is the individual worker.
 The organizational structure and rules must serve to control and promote the abilities of the individual.
 It gives rise to a specialized workforce of trained administrative personnel.

 The bureaucratic theory maintains a strong influence on organizational structure today.
-The primary difference is thate today's organizations are generally less impersonal.
-Also, performance and productivity are judged based upon rule-based activity with promotion deriving from ones merit.
+The primary difference is that today's organizations are generally less impersonal.
+Also, performance and productivity are judged based upon rule-based activity with promotion deriving from one's merit.

-The bureaucracy theory contains attributes of later gave rise to the scientific and administrative management approaches.
+The bureaucracy theory contains attributes that later gave rise to the scientific and administrative management approaches.